From my personal experience, this is how to stop taking Excedrin.

 So yes, it’s probably “okay” to take it, but I’d try not to, if you can help it.
 It’s only going to make you experience the wonderful Excedrin side effects known as caffeine withdrawal and rebound headaches.
 Besides, loading up on acetaminophen and caffeine while pregnant still probably isn’t the best thing, either.

 Like I said, I finally went to a neurologist.
 I’d been to “regular” doctors before, and they would prescribe me all different kinds of medication – Topamax, Imitrex, Amitriptyline, Fioricet, Propranolol, and some other things that I can’t even remember the name of.
 They never once said I was having rebound headaches, but the neurologist finally did!

 She said I needed to quit taking Excedrin and anything with acetaminophen (Tylenol).
 She suggested weaning myself off of it, and while you could absolutely create some type of schedule for yourself where you slowly decreased the amount you took per day, I just stopped completely.
-I went to the neurologist on a Thursday, and didn’t take it again after that.
+On Thursday, I went to the neurologist and didn’t take it again after that.

 I expected detoxing from Excedrin to be awful, but I expected the worst of it to be between Friday – Sunday.
 I don’t work weekends, so as long as I could suffer through Friday, I was fully prepared to just lay in bed all weekend.
 She even prescribed me something to “knock me out” and fall asleep faster, so that I wouldn’t have to be awake and in pain.
 I forget the name of it, but Unisom would work for this, too.

 Because I was terrified of being completely knocked out, I actually only took 1/4th of whatever pill she prescribed for me.
 I hate being super drowsy, and my headaches never got that bad, so I didn’t take it again.
 I did take something else, though.

 Supplements For Migraines